turbulent/substance/README.md

 # Overview

+## Why?
+Substance combines a virtual machine and docker into one self contained tool.
+Complex projects can be distributed with a .substance folder which defines all the environmental details in one so you can spend more time developing and less time setting up servers.

+## How
-substance is a integrated tool for defining and running a multi-continer docker development environments.
-It is backed by Virtual Box, the docker engine and ``dockwrkr`` to compose containers.
+Substance is backed by Virtual Box, the docker engine and ``dockwrkr`` to compose containers.
 With substance you create an `engine` which runs it's own virtual machine with the docker daemon and synchronizes a `devroot` folder with your project source code to the engine.

-substance then allows you to switch from project to project simply by having a simple `.substance` folder in the root of your project source to define the containers and folders/volumes needed to run your project.
+Substance then allows you to switch from project to project simply by having a simple `.substance` folder in the root of your project source to define the containers and folders/volumes needed to run your project.

 # Commands